mostafashalaby/ConcordanceGenerator/README.md

 ![example](assets/example.png)
 # ConcordanceGenerator
-A keyword-out-of-context generator, implemented both in C and Python.
+A keyword-out-of-context concordance generator, implemented both in C and Python.
 I created this project to test the difference in speed between Python and C. Here are my findings:

 |              | **Python** | **C**      |
 |--------------|------------|------------|